dzackgarza/Notes/Class_Notes/2020/Summer/Mike Summer Reading/sections/050_Chapter 5 Notes.md

 is an embedded submanifold.
 :::

+Note: any manifold that is locally the graph of a smooth function is an embedded submanifold.

 :::{.proposition}
 $S\injects M$ is a properly embedded submanifolds $\iff$ $S$ is a closed subset of $M$.
 Thus every compact embedded submanifold is properly embedded.